IVSoftware/login-options/README.md

         };
     }
 ```
-This changes the `IsLoggedIn` bool wich controls the visibility of the `Dashboard`, giving you the behavior you describe.
+This in turn changes the `IsLoggedIn` bool wich controls the visibility of the `Dashboard`, giving you the behavior you describe.
 ```

     bool _isLoggedIn = false;